Yixf-Self/HTSLIB.jl/README.md

 # HTSLIB
-HTSLIB.jl is a julia wrapper for [htslib](https://github.com/samtools/htslib).
+HTSLIB.jl is a julia wrapper for [htslib](https://github.com/samtools/htslib) for accessing common high-throughput sequencing data file formats.

 This package is under active development.
 Welcome for everyone to give me advices.